 Encourage your child’s imagination to soar with our Engineering programs in Harvey and tap into his or her love of tinkering with gadgets and building structures.
 With interactive and educational exercises, our courses will promote creativity while also teaching essential engineering concepts.
 Together, your child and a partner will complete various projects that will have them using LEGO® bricks and K’NEX® pieces to build models of complex bridges and machinery.
 It’s a great way to get familiar with 21st century skills that can be used to succeed in the classroom and beyond!

 Not only will your child have a great time constructing and deconstructing models and learning how things work in our Engineering courses in Harvey, but he or she will also develop valuable STEM (science, technology, engineering and math) skills along the way!
-Through practical learning, teamwork and wrap-up activities that consolidate learning, your son or daughter will also work on developing stronger problem solving and critical thinking skills.
-Enhance your child’s chances of success: register today!▼
+Through collaborative activities and hands-on learning, your child will also be able to strengthen a variety of useful problem solving and critical thinking skills.
+Help set your child up for greater success: register today!▼

-- A focused STEM curriculum that will assist your child in developing essential 21st century skills.
+- A STEM curriculum that focuses on critical 21st century competencies.

-- Wrap-up exercises at the end of every class to support the concepts learned in class.
+- Sessions that end with wrap-up activities to consolidate the concepts learned in class.